livro-aberto/SphinxEdit/README.md

 # SphinxEdit

-A collaborative platform to write books based on git
+An online Sphinx editor

 ## Installation

-These are some installation instructions (for Debian):
+These are some installation instructions (for Debian or Ubuntu):

     sudo apt-get install python python-pip python-dev python-virtualenv

-    sudo apt-get install libapache2-mod-wsgi

     sudo apt-get install poppler-utils